Swirrl/grafter/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/grafter.svg)](https://clojars.org/grafter)

+**NOTE:** The public documentation, template projects and leiningen plugin have not yet been updated to conform to the latest 0.8.x versions of grafter.
+If you wish to use these please use the `0.7.6` release.

+## Versioning

 **NOTE:** We are currently following a `MAJOR.MINOR.PATCH` versioning scheme, but are anticipating significant breaking API changes between minor versions at least until we reach `1.0.0`.